UNOPS/ICAT.CountryPortalWeb/README.md

 4. Download or clone this repository.

-3. Edit the environment variables in the files `environment.prod.ts` and `environment.ts` at `src/environments` folder
+5. Edit the environment variables in the files `environment.prod.ts` and `environment.ts` in `src/environments` folder.
+See below for more details about the environmental variables needed.

-5. In the terminal, go to this repository's main folder.
+6. In the terminal, go to this repository's main folder.

-6. Build your container in the Artifacts Register using the provided `Dockerfile`.
+7. Build your container in the Artifacts Register using the provided `Dockerfile`.
 Usually, the container path is composed of `location/project/repository_created/image_name`

 ```bash
 $ gcloud builds submit --tag [CONTAINER PATH]
 ```

-7. Go to [Cloud Run](https://console.cloud.google.com/run) and create a New Service:
+8. Go to [Cloud Run](https://console.cloud.google.com/run) and create a New Service:
    * Choose the option `Deploy one revision from an existing container image` and select the container image updated in Step 6
    * Add a service name
    * Select the application region